 ORCiD (Open Researcher and Contributor ID) is a persistent digital identifier that distinguishes you from every other researcher.

 Do you have a common name?
 Have published some articles with your middle initial, some with your first initial, and others with your full name?
 Have you changed your name during your research career?
 ORCID solves these problems and distinguishes you as a researcher.
 Unlike other research IDs, your ORCID is universal.
-It is not tied to any institution and it can follow you wherever your research date you.
+It is not tied to any institution and it can follow you wherever your research takes you.

 Publishers, funders, institutions, and other organizations are increasingly adopting or supporting ORCID.
 Some publishers and funders are now REQUIRING it for their services.
 The University of Wyoming has integrated ORCID with WyoVita to enable a seamless syncing of data between the two agencies.